Thewbi/armos/Lesson00_UART_32bit/README.md

 ## How to interpret Addresses

+This section uses addresses for the RPi 1 Model B+.
+If you use another RPi revision, adjust the addresses accordingly.

 The document "BCM2835 ARM Peripherals" contains a mapping of addresses on page 5.
 The left address space is what the CPU sees.
 The VC/ARM MMU (VC/ARM Memory Management Unit) maps the CPU addresses to the so-called ARM Physical Addresses.
 This address space is what the custom kernel will operate on.

 The right column is the address space as is configured by a linux implementation which does not concern a custom os developer.
 The problem is that all addresses described in the document are listed in terms of the right column!
 There has to be a way to convert the peripheral addresses from the right column to the center column so that the manual can be used as a reference for custom os development.
 That mapping is described now.

 The middle column is what matters for custom kernel development.
 You can see that the "I/O Peripherals" are mapped to the address 0x20000000.
 Section (1.2.3 ARM physical addresses) states that the perihperals are mapped to the address range 0x20000000 to 0x20FFFFFF.

-Also in [this](https://www.youtube.com/watch?v=U9H7TmRt64A&list=PLRwVmtr-pp05PQDzfuOOo-eRskwHsONY0&index=4) video, Steve Halladay mentions that the base address x2000000 has something to do with the processor mode which I do not fully understand yet.
+Also in [this](https://www.youtube.com/watch?v=U9H7TmRt64A&list=PLRwVmtr-pp05PQDzfuOOo-eRskwHsONY0&index=4) video, Steve Halladay mentions that the base address 0x2000000 has something to do with the processor mode which I do not fully understand yet.

 As the UARTs are I/0 peripherals, the UART PIN Addresses are somewhere above the 0x20000000 address.
 The 0x20000000 is called the PERIPHERAL_BASE in the following.